KangjianWu/dataviz-project-template-proposal/README.md

 ## Data Source
-The dataset used for this visualization project is sourced from a publicly available GitHub gist, which includes COVID-19 cases and deaths data across multiple countries://gist.github.com/KangjianWu/db06675bba6753a66a7dcb861d37dbf7
+The dataset used for this visualization project is sourced from a publicly available GitHub gist, which includes COVID-19 cases and deaths data across multiple countries: https//gist.github.com/KangjianWu/db06675bba6753a66a7dcb861d37dbf7

 ## Visualizations and Interactions